MeetDave-25/CodeVerse-cam/project_presentation.md

-# Logic Ladder Pro 🚀
+# CodeVerse🚀
 ### The Ultimate Coding & Learning Platform

 ---

 ## 🌟 Introduction

-**Logic Ladder Pro** is a next-generation coding assessment platform designed to revolutionize how students learn and practice programming.
+**CodeVerse** is a next-generation coding assessment platform designed to revolutionize how students learn and practice programming.

 Unlike traditional platforms, it offers a seamless, **Docker-free** execution environment perfect for college labs and personal devices.